lslumass/Martini_IDP/README.md

 To run martini simulation in OpenMM, use [run_martini.py](script/run_martini.py)
 ### 1. define simulation system
 &emsp;modify the file name and simulation setups at the begging
+&emsp;for different system, friction constant of LangevinIntegrator should be modified to get the same result with gromacs
 ### 2. barostat
 &emsp;modify the barostat in "NPT" section for bilayer or non-bilayer system
 ### 3. run simulation